-Lavrio ferries connect Athens with Cyclades Islands, Greece & Aegean Islands with crossings available to Kea, Kythnos, Syros, Folegandros, Ios, Kimolos, Milos, Paros, Sikinos, Naxos, Mykonos, Serifos & Sifnos (in Cyclades Islands), Kavala (in Greece) & Agios Efstratios & Limnos (in Aegean Islands).
+Lavrio ferries connect Athens with Cyclades Islands, Greece & Aegean Islands with crossings available to Kea, Kythnos, Syros, Folegandros, Ios, Kimolos, Milos, Paros, Sikinos, Naxos, Mykonos, Serifos & Sifnos (in Cyclades Islands), Kavala (in Greece) & Mesta, Agios Efstratios & Limnos (in Aegean Islands).
 Sailings from Lavrio are operated by numerous ferry companies.

 There are up to 17 ferry crossings daily from Lavrio with sailing durations starting from 1 hour.
 Our Lavrio ferry summary provides a good guide but for the latest sailing information use our fare search.